Peter-CYF/ads1/week-1/README.md

 ```
 countDown(3) is called.
-3 is more than 1, so countDown(2) is called.
+3 is more than 0, so countDown(2) is called.
-2 is more than 1, so countDown(1) is called.
+2 is more than 0, so countDown(1) is called.
+1 is more than 0, so countDown(0) is called.
-1 is equal to 1, so countDown(1) stops and we don't call countDown(0).
+0 is equal to 0, so countDown(0) stops and we don't call countDown(-1).
+It was called by countDown(1) so the place we return to is countDown(1) - after the countDown() call.
 countDown(1) prints 1 to the console.
 It returns.
 It was called by countDown(2) so the place we return to is countDown(2) - after the countDown() call.
 countDown(2) prints 2 to the console.
 It returns.